evelinesurbakti/Optimizing-Retail-Strategy-based-on-the-Pattern-of-Products-in-Groceries-Transactions/README.md

 <img align="center" width="500" height="380" src="./image/frequent_itemsets_IE.JPG">
 </p>

-Irish loves carriage as it is the first rank of most frequent item, follows by "REGENCY CAKESTAND 3 TIER" which is the third rank on most frequent list in UK data set.
+Irish love carriage as it is the first rank of most frequent item, follows by "REGENCY CAKESTAND 3 TIER" which is the third rank on most frequent list in UK data set.
 Both countries seems to share the same interest with the cakestand.

 ### The Customers in Ireland tend to buy the Cakestand
-For Ireland data set, the setting of minimum support and minimum confidence are changed since the number of observations is smaller rather than UK data set.
+For Ireland data set, the setting of minimum support and minimum confidence are changed since the number of observations is smaller rather than the UK data set.

-We set the confidence as 95% as we have smaller number of observations rather UK, and increase minimum support into 7%.
+We set the confidence as 95% (before is 70%) as we have smaller number of observations rather UK, and increase minimum support from 2% into 7%.

-The result is sorted based on lift in descending order, means the strength of relationship is sorted from the strongest and weaker as the lift is getting smaller.

 ![](./image/rules_IE_code.JPG)

 ![](./image/rules_IE.JPG)

+There are three rules with confidence value equal to 1.0.
+These rules are very important and the items should have a high priorities in the marketing strategy.

 ## Conclusion
 We have done Association Rules Analysis using an actual online retail transaction data from UK and Ireland.
 The result of this market basket analysis could be used for the optimization of retail strategy.
 There are marketing insights that we can optimize, here is the principle of Marketing Mix for the items with a strong relationship: